RealMarco/fp2at_ur_real/README.md

 **Affiliation**:  Centre for Artificial Intelligence and Robotics, University of Macau; Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences

 ## Citation
-If you are using this Robotic Grasping Simulation code, please add the following citation to your publication:
+If you are using this code, please add the following citation to your publication:
 ```
 @ARTICLE{10874177,
   author={Liu, Yangjun and Liu, Sheng and Chen, Binghan and Yang, Zhi-Xin and Xu, Sheng},